amousset/rudder/README.md

 ## Install Rudder

 > [!TIP]
-> You need an active subscription to get a complete experience includng Rudder's operational security features.
+> You need an active subscription to get a complete setup, including Rudder's operational security features.
 Without a subscritpion
-> you will get access to [Rudder _core_](/#rudder-core).
+> you will get access to [Rudder _core_](#rudder-core) only.
 > It you want to evaluate how Rudder can help you, you can [ask for a free trial](https://www.rudder.io/free-trial/) on the website.
 >
 > If you have installed Rudder _core_, you can upgrade it at any time to a subscrition